mkosir/trpc-fe-boilerplate-next/README.md

 [![CI][ci-badge]][ci-url]

-Minimal [tRPC](https://trpc.io/) frontend boilerplate.
+Minimal [tRPC](https://trpc.io/) frontend boilerplate for separate BE-FE repositories.
 Easily consume fully typesafe APIs.

 Monorepos are great, but sometimes we are targeting backend and frontend as separate (mono)repositories: